yixin0829/sapere-aude/tips/python_basic.md

 ### Lists

 An array-like data structure in python.
-Mutable unlike strinf is unmutable.
+Mutable unlike string is unmutable.

 __Simple Syntax__
 ```python